alukosdev/ccsp/reference/glossary.md

 ==- Tenancy Separation
 Tenants, while running on the same host, are maintained separately in their virtual environments.
 This is known as tenancy separation.
+==- TLS Authentication
+When the server proves its identity to the client.
 ==- Trust Zones/Security Zones
 A trust zone is a network segment within which data flows relatively freely, whereas data flowing in and out of the trust zone is subject to stronger restrictions.
 These could be physical, logical, or virtual boundaries around network resources, such as: